Coal, iron ore crunch boosts stake sales in Asia mines

 “Domestic political change at home is making Chinese investors more cautious.
 So they’re looking for smaller acquisitions,” said Perth-based Adam Handley, a partner and co-chair of the China Interest Group at law firm Minter Ellison.

-Lawyers said Chinese companies were particularly interested in coal assets in Indonesia, but are likely to run into competition, including from Russian steel major Severstal (CHMF.MM) and U.S.-based coal investor PHI Group Inc (PHIL.PK).
+Lawyers said Chinese companies were particularly interested in coal assets in Indonesia, but are likely to run into competition, including from Russian steel major Severstal and U.S.-based coal investor PHI Group Inc.

-Assets on the block in Indonesia include a 20 percent stake in PT Asmin Koalindo Tuhup, the coking coal arm of Borneo Lumbung Energi & Metals (BORN.JK), in a deal that could be worth $500 million.
+Assets on the block in Indonesia include a 20 percent stake in PT Asmin Koalindo Tuhup, the coking coal arm of Borneo Lumbung Energi & Metals, in a deal that could be worth $500 million.

-South Korean steel maker POSCO (005490.KS) and others are already in talks with PT Borneo, which aims to reduce $1 billion in debt incurred last year when it bought a stake in London-listed Bumi Plc BUMIP.L.
+South Korean steel maker POSCO and others are already in talks with PT Borneo, which aims to reduce $1 billion in debt incurred last year when it bought a stake in London-listed Bumi Plc.

 “If the price is attractive enough there is money out there ready to swoop in and buy some of the assets,” said Marius Toime, a Singapore-based partner at law firm Berwin Leighton Paisner.